ekatsadze/FLASH/README.md

   * Some additional steps for Windows users (see for_Windows_users.md)
   * Running FLASH (see running_FLASH.md)

-If you are new to FLASH please ignore local installation steps (local_installation.md).
+If you are new to FLASH please ignore local_installation.md